 How long is the warranty period for Electrolux induction cooker?

-The warranty period for Electrolux induction cooker is 24 months from the date of purchase.
+The appliance warranty period for Electrolux induction cooker is 24 months from the date of purchase.